 So we should hide our head in the sand?

-It’s a painful journey to the land of bitter realisation, and seeing the foundation of our beliefs crumble is not a pretty sight to see.
+It’s a painful journey to the land of bitter realization.
+Seeing the foundation of our beliefs crumble is not a pretty sight to see.
 However, it doesn’t mean we don’t have a foundation, because we do.
 When we really learn our roots, it doesn’t mean we’ll loose all of our confidence.
 It means we’ll loose the fake facade and we’ll see our surrounding for what it really is.

 We need to know how we failed so we can rise again.
 We need to know how our kings oppressed and enslaved us and still wrote some ridiculous stories about themselves.

 We need to know that Sigiriya, the great rock fortress, didn’t have a hidden magical pump to get the water up.
 It had hundreds of slaved workers to bring the water up and fill the tanks everyday, so the king can see the pretty water fountains working.

 Rather than feeling proud of the Kings, we should feel sorry for the common people like you and me in that time.
 We should feel sorry for all the kings’ so-called “wives” who were forcefully separated from their existing families; And for men and children of those women.
 We should feel sorry for the brave Sri Lankans who knew they’re going to lose but still fought with invaders.